When you think of workplace dangers, what’s the first thing that comes to mind?

 Many of these come with inherent risk and danger, and thus they need safety signs to warn against them.

-You’ll want to ensure that the piece of equipment in question or its storage area has an appropriate caution sign installed in a highly visible location.
+You’ll want to ensure that the piece of equipment in question or its storage area has an appropriate caution sign and dangerous goods signs and labels in a highly visible location.